- Campus Recreation Introduction & General Information

 - Written description of the organizations activities, and the space requirements for such activity

-- Meet with the Assistant Director of Club Sports to discuss requirements and expectations of becoming a Club Sport.
+- Meet with the Assistant Director of Club Sports & Risk Management to discuss requirements and expectations of becoming a Club Sport.
 Campus Recreation will review the requirements submitted and determine approval based on factors such as risk of the sport, philosophy of the club, and resources to support the club.

 *Note: If selected to become a Club Sport, you will receive half the normal space allocations during the first academic year.